Wu Bangguo: Chairman of the Standing Committee of the National People's Congress

+First term (2003–2008)

-At the 16th Party Congress in November 2002, Wu entered the highest power elite in the country, ranking second in the Politburo Standing Committee of the Chinese Communist Party, only under General Secretary Hu Jintao.
-In 2003, at the first session of the 10th National People's Congress, he was appointed as the chairman of the Standing Committee of the National People's Congress, succeeding Li Peng.
+Following the 16th Party Congress in November 2002, Wu entered the highest power elite in the country, ranking second in the Politburo Standing Committee of the Chinese Communist Party, only under General Secretary Hu Jintao.
+In 2003, at the first session of the 10th National People's Congress, he was elected as the chairman of the Standing Committee of the National People's Congress, succeeding Li Peng.
 During his tenure, Wu was generally regarded as a member of the Shanghai clique and an associate of Jiang Zemin, generally taking a conservative approach towards reform.
 He was also described as having a low-key profile during his time in office.

 Wu oversaw efforts in "forming a socialist system of laws with Chinese characteristics".
 Under his leadership, the NPCSC passed the Property Law (2007) and Tort Liability Law (2009), laying the groundwork for the Civil Code passed in 2020.
 Regarding administration, it passed the Administrative Licensing Law (2003) and the Administrative Compulsion Law (2011), as well as the Road Traffic Safety Law (2003), the Public Security Administration Punishments Law (2006) and the Food Safety Law (2009).
 Regarding social issues, it passed the Labor Contract Law (2007), Law on the Mediation and Arbitration of Labor Disputes (2007), and Social Insurance Law (2010), while regarding economics, it passed the Banking Supervision and Administration Law (2003), Enterprise Bankruptcy Law (2006), and Anti-Monopoly Law (2007).

 In March 2003, after the Sun Zhigang incident, where migrant worker in Guangzhou died as a result of physical abuse he suffered while being detained under China's custody and repatriation (C&R) system, there were public debates about whether to abolish the C&R system.
-On 4 June 2003, when forwarding some unspecified materials to Premier Wen Jiabao, Wu included a note which said that "the “remedial” nature of [C&R] has shifted into “coercive management” of migrant populations (primarily migrant workers).
-The expanded scope of detention, coupled with interests-driven motives and heavy-handed enforcement, has led to violations of migrants’ freedom and bodily integrity".
+On 4 June 2003, when forwarding some unspecified materials to Premier Wen Jiabao, Wu included a note which said that "the "remedial" nature of [C&R] has shifted into "coercive management" of migrant populations (primarily migrant workers).
+The expanded scope of detention, coupled with interests-driven motives and heavy-handed enforcement, has led to violations of migrants' freedom and bodily integrity".
 He continued by saying that "while there are problems" with the C&R system, "the main problems lie in its enforcement", and recommended the State Council to "effectively correct the current issues in urban C&R efforts".
 At the end, the State Council abolished the C&R system outright.